City announces restriping of Kimmick Dr. to reduce cut-through traffic

 - Español: KRQE En Español: Jueves 28 de Octubre 2021

-“Restripe Kimmick Dr. to include two bicycle lanes and decrease vehicle travel lanes to two single lands in each direction,” said City Council President Cynthia Borrego.
+“Restripe Kimmick Dr. to include two bicycle lanes and decrease vehicle travel lanes to two single lanes in each direction,” said City Council President Cynthia Borrego.

 The city is working on a $27 million expansion of Unser.
 It would widen a 2.7 mile stretch from two lanes to four to also alleviate the heavy traffic there.